Energy H-1B Sponsorship Jobs in Maryland

 Get Access To All Jobs

-Job Roles in Energy in Maryland
+H-1B Energy Job Roles in Maryland

-Customer Service & Support56 jobs
+Customer Service & Support30 jobs

-Project & Program Management37 jobs
+Project & Program Management24 jobs

-Project Management24 jobs
+Project Management19 jobs

-Account Management22 jobs
+Account Management15 jobs

-See all 179+ Energy Maryland jobs
+See all 84+ Energy H-1B Jobs in Maryland

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Energy Maryland roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Energy H-1B Sponsorship Jobs in Maryland: Frequently Asked Questions

 Which energy companies in Maryland sponsor H-1B visas?

-Exelon and its subsidiary Pepco Holdings are among the most active H-1B sponsors in Maryland's energy sector, filing petitions for electrical engineers, data analysts, and grid operations specialists.
+Exelon and its subsidiary Pepco Holdings are among the most active H-1B visa sponsors in Maryland's energy sector, filing petitions for electrical engineers, data analysts, and grid operations specialists.
 Federal contractors based in the Maryland suburbs, including those supporting Department of Energy programs, also sponsor H-1B workers.
 Smaller renewable energy developers and utilities operating in the state have filed petitions as well, though volume varies by company and year.

 Which cities in Maryland have the most energy H-1B sponsorship jobs?